Christmas DIY Projects Using Tree Branches

 Step 3 – Arrange the 3 logs on whatever you use as a stand.
 I didn’t attach the logs to the large wood slice because I think it will be easier to store.

-Step 4 – It’s time to add some decor pieces and this is where you can be creative.
-I used small pine cones and sprigs of faux berries and greenery that I had leftover from another project.
+Step 4 – The next step is to add some decor pieces and this is where you can be creative.
+I used small pine cones and sprigs of faux berries and greenery that I had left over from another project.
 You can also use burlap or ribbon, or whatever you can think of.
 If you love just rustic, leave it plain and your DIY log centerpiece will still look awesome.
+Fresh evergreen is always a good idea, but I used faux so I could store this centerpiece and use it again year after year.

+It’s fun to step away from our regular gardening posts and bring out my creative side.
 So what do you think?
-Do you want to make any of these festive DIY projects using tree branches or logs?
-I hope you’ve found some inspiration.
+Which project is your favorite?
+I hope you’ve found some inspiration to create your own festive DIY projects using tree branches or logs.
 Be sure to leave a comment if you have any questions, or if you just want to say hello.
 I love hearing from you all.

 DIY Christmas Crafts Using Twigs